DuyNamUET/ELT3281/README.md

 1. PIC16F877A
 2. DHT11 sensor
 3. LCD LM016L
-4. Mini pump 5VDC (in simulator, it is RED LED)
+4. Mini pump 5VDC (in simulator, it is DC motor)

 ## Structure
 Main code file is ```main.c``` and Proteus simulation is on ```VXL``` folder.